 > git clone git@github.com:alvinj/docs.scala-lang.git > cd docs.scala-lang > git remote -v origin git@github.com:alvinj/docs.scala-lang.git (fetch) origin git@github.com:alvinj/docs.scala-lang.git (push) > git remote add upstream https://github.com/scala/docs.scala-lang.git > git fetch upstream # not much happened here From https://github.com/scala/docs.scala-lang * [new branch] master -> upstream/master > git merge upstream/master # this had a LOT of output, as expected Updating ee65f7ff..9ac8ff20 Fast-forward _overviews/scala3-book/ca-given-imports.md | 2 +- _overviews/scala3-book/ca-type-classes.md | 2 +- ... much more here ... _overviews/scala3-book/types-type-classes.md | 2 +- _overviews/scala3-book/types-variance.md | 16 ++++++++-------- 38 files changed, 81 insertions(+), 74 deletions(-) # `git branch` shows all of my branches > gb -a * master remotes/origin/HEAD -> origin/master remotes/origin/domain-tools-updates remotes/origin/getting-started-formatting remotes/origin/master remotes/origin/resolve-todos-1 remotes/origin/tasty-end-users remotes/origin/update-why-scala remotes/upstream/master

-I’m not a very good git user in a team environment, but I can at least share that information. :)
+I’m not yet a very good git user in a team environment, but I can at least share this information. :)